How To Setup A Web Server Using a Wemos D1 Mini

 ESP8266WebServer webserver(80);

-When the web server receives a request it will call a particular function that we can define, depending on the request.
+When the ESP8266 web server receives a request from a browser, it will trigger a particular function depending on the request.
+In order to handle the requests, we should write these functions in our program.

 // Handle Root